YingzhenLi/Dropout_BBalpha/README.md

 template file: [template_model.py](template_model.py)

-## repreduce the adversarial attack example
+## repreducing the adversarial attack example

 We also provide the adversarial attack detection codes.
 The attack implementation was adapted from the [cleverhans](http://www.cleverhans.io/) toolbox (version 1.0), and I rewrited the targeted attack to make it an iterative method.